raoul2000/yii2-workflow/CHANGE.md

+#version 0.0.13
+- the *SimpleWorkflowBehavior* can now be safely attached to any object that inherits from \yii\base\Object.

+**warning** : The *SimpleWorkflowBehavior* has been first designed to be attached to an `ActiveRecord` instance and thus integrates in the life cycle of such objects.
+By installing event handlers on various `ActiveRecord` events, it automatically handles status persistence and restore.
+If the behavior is attached to another type of object, the developer must understand and (possibly) implement all the features that otherwise would be already available.

 #version 0.0.12
 - **add status conversion map setter** to the class `raoul2000\workflow\base\StatusIdConverter`.
 The map is still required by the constructor but it can be updated at runtime using the `setMap()` method. (see [dynamic maps for status conversion issue](https://github.com/raoul2000/yii2-workflow/issues/9))